LacunaOmnibus/MontyLacuna/README.md

         - py bin/post_starter_kits.py bmots01 --price "2.2" beach
         - py bin/post_starter_kits.py bmots01 --price 2.2 beach

+    - I have not tested changing the plan levels.

     - Once it's fully working, I need to figure out some reasonable facility for allowing the user to create his own kit combos.

+    ~ The documentation file exists and has been started, but it's absolutely not finished.

 ## TBD